 Here are some answers to help you understand how claims for compensation are assessed.

-We try to identify the cause of any power interruption that may have occurred around the time of your loss or damage.
+We try to identify the cause of any power outage that may have occurred around the time of your loss or damage.
 We aim to advise you in writing of our assessment of your claim within 10 working days after receiving your claim.
 More complex claims may take longer to assess.

 We don't require receipts or repair reports before assessing your claim.
 We will advise you in writing if this information is required and you will need to provide photocopies of unmodified receipts or repair reports.
 We reserve the right to view original documents.
 Damaged items should not be disposed of until after the claim has been resolved (excluding food).